What Is an Optical Comparator (Profile Projector)?

 The first two methods are used by traditional optical comparators and are the most common in the industry.
 The third is employed by digital optical comparators, which handle the entire process electronically.

-Flaws of Traditional Optical Comparators
+Limitations of Traditional Optical Comparators

 Profile projectors are generally straightforward and require little training to use.
 Traditional optical comparators that use silhouette measurement or point comparison simply require the user to fix a part in place and observe the on-screen image.